be325/GRS35306/README.md

 - [x] Learn basic Python and Machine Learning
 - [x] Learn how to create, adjust, and change the environment in Anaconda
 - [x] Fix the errors and warnings in the code

+The codes from the group project are not included here.